A unified approach to inverse robust optimization problems: Choice of cover space

-This last formulation allows us to approximate the inverse robust counterpart with a \emph{general semi-infinite problem (GSIP)} as we will see in the following.
-Given a parametric optimization problem as in \eqref{prob: Ursprungsproblem}:
+This is not surprising.
+The choice of a finite dimensional design space $D \subseteq \R^q$ with $q \in \N$ reduces the inverse robust optimization problem to a \emph{general semi-infinite problem (GSIP)} as we can rewrite $\inverseRobustProblem$ in this case as: